movementlabsxyz/MIP/MIP/mip-74/README.md

 The Native Bridge is operated via contracts, key holders and a relayer.
 The following actors and components are involved:

-1. **User**: The user is the entity that interacts with the Native Bridge.
+1. **User**: this is the entity that interacts with the Native Bridge.
 The user can be a contract or an external account.
-1. **L1 Native Bridge contract**: The L1 Native Bridge contract is the contract that is deployed on the L1 chain.
+1. **L1 Native Bridge contract**: this is the contract that is deployed on the L1 chain.
 It is responsible for locking and releasing (unlocking) assets on the L1 chain.
-1. **L2 Native Bridge contract**: The L2 Native Bridge contract is the contract that is deployed on the L2 chain.
+1. **L2 Native Bridge contract**: this is the contract that is deployed on the L2 chain.
 It is responsible for minting and burning assets on the L2 chain.
-1. **Governance contract**: The governance contract is an L2 contract on L2 that is used to adjust the parameters of the Native Bridge components on L2.
+1. **Governance contract**: this is an L2 contract on L2 that is used to adjust the parameters of the Native Bridge components on L2.
-1. **Governance operator**: The governance operator is the entity that can adjust the parameters of the Native Bridge via the governance contract or directly.
-Hereafter we simply refer to the Operator.
+1. **Governance Operator**: this is the entity that can adjust the parameters of the Native Bridge via the governance contract or directly.

 In addition to protect the Native Bridge against faulty components, the Rate Limiter and the Insurance Fund are introduced.
 Figure 1 shows the architecture of the Native Bridge including the following components: